The Pros and Cons of a Remote Workforce

 An Example of a Successful Virtual Workforce Integration

 As a recruiting and staffing agency for small, medium, and large businesses, 4 Corner Resources (4CR) has worked with clients across various industries around the United States.
-As such, we have been privileged to be a part of many successful remote workforce integrations.
+As such, we have been privileged to participate in many successful remote workforce integrations.
 Here is one such example:

-By deciding to embrace a remote workforce, the educational company expanded its candidate pool and gained access to a more extensive network of candidates who did not live within a daily commute distance.
-The company enjoyed great success finding the talent they needed to have a successful project completion and has since followed a remote working module.
+By embracing a remote workforce, the educational company expanded its candidate pool.
+It gained access to a more extensive network of candidates who lived outside a daily commute distance.
+The company enjoyed great success finding the talent they needed to complete a successful project and has since followed a remote working module.

-Hire Accountable, Independent Employees with 4 Corner Resources
+Hire Accountable, Independent Remote Employees with 4 Corner Resources

-It takes the right type of employee to successfully work from home.
-It requires diligence, organization, accountability and a strong work ethic.
+It takes the right type of employee to work from home successfully.
+It requires diligence, organization, accountability, and a strong work ethic.
 Let 4 Corner Resources identify these qualities in candidates for your open role by choosing us as your staffing partner.

-We help employers of all sizes fill their remote staffing needs with talented employees who bring the right mix of technical skills and real-world experience.
-From full-time to part-time, permanent to temporary, we can help you source, screen and hire the type of employees that will help your company thrive while working remotely.
-Start the conversation with our team of staffing experts by scheduling your free consultation now.
+We help employers of all sizes fill their remote staffing needs with talented employees with the right mix of technical skills and real-world experience.
+From full-time to part-time, permanent to temporary, we can help you source, screen, and hire the type of employees that will help your company thrive while working remotely.
+Start the conversation with our team of staffing experts by scheduling your free consultation now

 Pete Newsome